qyxtim/AI-For-Games/README.md

 make
 ```

-Then, the human-played version and AI version will be compiled.
+Then, a human-played version and an AI version will be compiled.

 # Development